agmcfarland/GeneGrouper/README.md

 ```
 usage: GeneGrouper visualize [-h] [--visual_type] [--group_label]

-  -h, --help      show this help message and exit
-  --visual_type   choices: [main, group].
+  --visual_type      Choices: [main, group, tree].
 Use main for main visualizations.
-Use group to inspect specific group.
+Use group to
+                     inspect specific group.
+Use tree for a phylogenetic tree of representative
+                     seed sequencess.
 Default=main
   --group_label      The integer identifier of the group you wish to inspect.
 Default=-1
+  --image_format     Choices: [png,svg].
+Output image format.
+Use svg if you want to edit the
+                     images.
+Default=png.
+  --tip_label_type   Choices: [full, group].
+Use full to include the sequence ID followed by group
+                     ID.
+Use group to only have the group ID.
+Default=full
+  --tip_label_size   Specify the tip label size in the output image.
+Default=2
 ```